-Rwanda Central Bank Says Crypto Payments Are Illegal, Warns After Bybit Move
+Rwanda Central Bank Reaffirms Crypto Payments, P2P Trading Are Illegal After Bybit Move

 Summary

-- The National Bank of Rwanda said crypto asset payments, conversions into the Rwandan franc, and P2P trading are not permitted under the current regulatory framework.
+- The National Bank of Rwanda said crypto-asset payments, exchange into the Rwandan franc, and P2P trading are not allowed under the current regulatory framework.

 - The Capital Market Authority said its draft rules for virtual asset service providers would ban the use of legal tender and restrict mining, mixer services, and the issuance of tokens pegged to the Rwandan franc.